 - Although 140 °F / 60 °C is preferred, running a vinegar circulation bath at a lower temperature can still do wonders for cleaning / de-scaling.
 (Even at Joule's minimum temp of 68 °F / 20 °C.)

-- If it's been a while since you cleaned Joule, making a bit more noise than expected during circulation, taking much longer than expected to heat up the water bath, or receiving a low water message, or stuck motor / cooks stopping, try running the vinegar circulation bath for 20-30 minutes.
+- If it's been a while since you cleaned Joule, making a bit more noise than expected during circulation, taking much longer than expected to heat up the water bath, receiving a low water message, or stuck motor / cooks stopping, try running the vinegar circulation bath for 20-30 minutes.
 If it still stops while running at 140 °F / 60 °C, trying running at Joule's minimum temp (or room temp) of 68 °F / 20 °C.

 - To clean the inside of Joule, take off the metal foot of the device by twisting it counterclockwise, remove the propeller, and then use a wet sponge or bottle brush to gently wipe out the inside.
 If food has become cooked onto the heater, use a nylon or brass brush to gently clean the interior, being careful around the soft rubber seals at the top of the heating cavity.

 WARNING: Do not put Joule in the dishwasher, and do not submerge Joule in water.